apple/swift-mmio/Sources/MMIO/Documentation.docc/Essentials/Registers.md

 Swift MMIO provides a declarative approach to defining and interacting with these registers.
 Instead of manual bit manipulation, you use Swift macros to create type-safe and readable hardware interfaces.

 > Note: While registers are typically grouped into larger structures called register blocks, this article focuses on defining and understanding individual registers.
+For information on register blocks, see <doc:Register-Blocks>.

 ### Defining Registers